anguloramiresd/PancakeSorting/README.md

 _Pancake Sorting is scientifically known as Sorting by Prefix Reversal, but we will call it Pancake Sorting to give a meaning that has some curious implication in real life._

-Let&#39;s imagine we have a stack of $N$ pancakes, one on top of another, and they all have different sizes, for the purpose of the exercise, well assign an integer value to represent the size of each pancake.
+Let&#39;s imagine we have a stack of ___N___ pancakes, one on top of another, and they all have different sizes, for the purpose of the exercise, we will assign an integer value to represent the size of each pancake.

 Now let&#39;s picture a spatula, we can insert this spatula between two pancakes at any point of our stack, and flip all the pancakes that are on top of the spatula.